How to Grow Sage Indoors

 Best Containers for Sage: Ceramic Self Watering Planters

 Plants thrive on consistent moisture but can suffer if they’re waterlogged.
-A semi-porous ceramic self regulates ideal conditions.
+A semi-porous ceramic self-regulates ideal conditions.
 Our favorite is the COSWIP planter.
-Runner up is XS Self Watering Planter by Wet Pot.
+Runner up is the XS Self Watering Planter by Wet Pot.

 Best Soil for Sage: Free Draining Mix

-Sage needs a drier environment – so you are better off using a free-draining cactus potting mix – we like this Organic Mix by Espoma
+Sage needs a drier environment – so you are better off using a free-draining cactus potting mix – we like this Organic Mix by Espoma.

 Best Nutrients for Sage: Balanced Blend followed by Herb & Lettuce Blend